linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 # Relationship Between Long Spot Rates and Short-Term Forward Rates

-Suppose that an investor purchases a 5-year zero-coupon Treasury security for  $58.48 with a maturity value of$ 100.
+Suppose that an investor purchases a 5-year zero-coupon Treasury security for  \$58.48 with a maturity value of\$ 100.
 The investor instead could buy a 6-month Treasury bill and reinvest the proceeds every 6 months for 5 years.
 The number of dollars that will be realized will depend on the 6-month forward rates.
 If an investor could actually reinvest the proceeds maturing every 6 months at the 6-month forward rates, let's see how many dollars would accumulate at the end of 5 years.
 The 6-month forward rates were calculated for the yield curve given in Exhibit 7-2.
 The semiannual forward rates from Exhibit 7-3 are

 $$
 { } _ { 1 } f _ { 1 } = 0 .
 0 4 3 0 0 0 ; { } _ { 2 } f _ { 1 } = 0 .
 0 5 0 9 8 0 ; { } _ { 3 } f _ { 1 } = 0 .
 0 5 1 0 0 5 ;